Sujonmia5/BD-DEVELOPER-CLIENT-SIDE/README.md

 ### Advanced Configuration
 Future of this Course

-* You can easy learning the course.
+* You can easily learning the course.
 * Easily Checkout  the course
 * Easily download to pdf on the course.
+* Email-password, google and github login system this site
+* you can easily login this site.

 ### Deployment